GittyHubbyTobias/DeltaSharingAutomation/README.md

 Embedding the templates directly in the workflow might work, but having separate `.tf.j2` templates offers (in my view) better clarity and flexibility.

+## File Overview
+There are three tests in total, and each test uses three types of files:

+1.  .github/workflows/
+  Contains the GitHub Actions workflows that are triggered by the Actions runner.

+2.  .github/workflows/templates/
+  Contains the Jinja2 templates.
+Each workflow presents a form for the user to enter the required data, merges that input with the template.

+3. Root-level Terraform files
+  …and appends the generated snippet to the appropriate .tf file in the repository root.

 ## Further investigation

 - **Streamline user input**